 The hex editor is a long-time favorite investigative tool for forensics professionals.
-But the capabilities of
+But the capabilities of the tool go

 Here are just a few of the things you can do with a hex editor to root out security weaknesses in your Windows environment:

 - Check for passwords that may still be saved in Windows, Internet Explorer (IE) and other applications.
 Passwords left in memory can pose a risk and this technique demonstrates just how vulnerable logins and other private information can be -- especially on public computers that can be accessed by several people.